 Ambulatory care is the term applied to nurses who take care of patients outside of hospital settings.
 These include outpatient facilities, such as same-day surgery centers, rehabilitation centers and home hospice.

-Hospice is one of the most common ambulatory care services available, with 1.65 million people receiving hospice services in 2011.
+Hospice is one of the most common ambulatory care services available, with 1.43 million Medicare beneficiaries receiving hospice care in 2016.2

 “We get the privilege of advocating on behalf of our patients for a quality end-of-life experience—that includes physically, socially, emotionally, spiritually and creatively,” says Joseph Meehan, Hospice RN Team Manager at MJHS.